dolmagrg123/dsa/README.md

 # Mastermind Game: GUESS THE NUMBERS

 A number guessing game built in Python that challenges players to guess a randomly generated combination with intelligent feedback and scoring system.
-Also has a multiplayer mode where players can challenge each other.
+It also has a multiplayer mode where players can challenge each other.

 ## Table of Contents
 - [PURPOSE](#purpose)